Personal Statement

 NOTE:

 • The idea is to paint a picture that the rater and examiner can easily follow.
 This is very helpful if you have a lot of records; as it may be easy for things to be overlooked.
 By givings dates and locations, you are helping them - help you!
+If you have the specific pages of evidence which support your claim you can submit them with your claim to save the VA from digging through your records and risk them overlooking something.

-Example 2 (details of an event)
+Example 2 (Details of an Event)

-Sometime around April 2016 while I was getting gas right outside of Ft.
+Sometime around April - May 2016 while I was getting gas right outside of Ft.
 Bragg, I was robbed at gunpoint.
 While I was unharmed physically, the event has stuck with me all these years.
 While I cannot find the record of the police report, I have included a copy of a counseling statement I had to get completed in order to get a new military ID card due to it being stolen with my wallet.

 NOTE: